wagov/md2adf/README.md

 # md2adf
-Markdown to Atlassian Document Format api
+Markdown to Atlassian Document Format and wikimarkup api

-Exposes a single typescript function that receives markdown as a HTTP GET or POST body, and returns it converted to Atlassian Document Format (ADF) json.
+Exposes a single typescript function that receives markdown as a HTTP GET or POST body, and returns it converted to Atlassian Document Format (ADF) json or wikimarkup text.

 Uses [MarkdownTransformer](https://atlaskit.atlassian.com/packages/editor/editor-markdown-transformer) and [JSONTransformer](https://atlaskit.atlassian.com/packages/editor/editor-json-transformer) from [Atlaskit](https://atlaskit.atlassian.com/).